Citizens Bank offers student loan refinancing for both private and federal loans through its Education Refinance Loan.

 The Pros and Cons

 Citizens Bank offers low rates and the option of having a fixed rate or variable rate loan.
-It claims to save borrowers an average of $128 per month.
 It offers a wide variety of terms (fixed and variable rates, and 5, 10, 15, and 20 year terms), and it has a forbearance option for those face financial hardship and have difficulty paying back the loan.

 There aren’t too many downsides to refinancing with Citizens Bank aside from the more involved application process, and the hard credit inquiry.